 This initial consultation fee is $199.
 Your initial appointment must be in-person.

 3. Attend your appointment and get a medical cannabis certificate online from a state-licensed physician

 The process is simple and HIPAA-compliant.
 Once approved, the certification is filled out and a digital copy is emailed to the patient.
-You will need to print this certificate off or wait for the posted copy which will be sent out as soon as your appointment with Leafwell is completed.
+You will need to print this certificate off and complete the patient sections

 4. Submit the application to the New Mexico government

 The application must be mailed or dropped off in-person.
 This is inconvenient and time-consuming but it is worth the effort.
 We hope the process will be digitised in due course.
 Here is the address:

 PO Box 26110